Constructing monotone homotopies and sweepouts: Preliminaries

-The existence of this sequence follows directly by compactness.
 Now, if $H(t_i)$ and $H(t_{i-1})$ intersect, for each $0<i<n$, we define an auxiliary curve $H(t_i)^f$ from $H(t_i)$: $H(t_i)^f$ is obtained from $H(t_i)$ by considering all of the arcs of $H(t_i)$ in $D(H(t_{i-1}))$ and replacing the other ones by the arcs they correspond to in $H(t_{i-1})$.
 Then we claim that there are monotone homotopies between $H(t_i)$ and $H(t_i)^f$, and between $H(t_i)^f$ and $H(t_{i+1})$ such that the intermediate curves have length less than $L$.
 Indeed, one can go from one to the other using monotone homotopies that interpolate within the corresponding discs, and if $\delta$ is chosen small enough, this interpolation can be done with an arbitrarily small overhead on the lengths of the curves.
 If $H(t_{i})$ and $H(t_{i-1})$ do not intersect, for $\delta$ small enough, the $\delta$-thin assumption implies that there exists a monotone homotopy between $H(t_{i-1})$ and $H(t_i)$, such that the intermediate closed curves have length less than $L$.

-Gluing together all of these monotone homotopies, we obtain a zigzag with curves of length at most $L$.
+Gluing together all of these monotone homotopies, we obtain a zigzag with curves of length at most $L$. \end{proof}